 You are what you eat – so we will see foods that are “loaded” with vitamins that promote hair growth and to prevent hair loss.
 Same time, they will improve the quality of your skin and nails.

-However, before taking any nutritional supplements, it’s always best to consult with a physician.
+Before taking any nutritional supplements, it’s always best to consult with a physician.
 This is especially necessary if you are pregnant, or have diseases that could become more serious with improper usage of nutritional supplements.
-Now that we’ve established this, here is a list of vitamins you should consider incorporating into your diet for healthier hair, skin and nails.

 Your body uses iron found in red blood cells as a carrier pigeon to bring oxygen to all of the cells found in your body.
 If the body is deprived of iron, you could become anemic, thus causing you to feel tired or weak.
 When your body is weak, so is your hair, which leads to damage and breakage; so be sure to increase intake of iron after consulting your physician.

 Vitamin H is also known as Biotin or vitamin B7.
 All of the vitamins found in the B vitamin family are crucial to healthy hair growth, so vitamin H is no different.
 Biotin is responsible for turning carbohydrates into energy that the body can use.

 You should also know that Biotin aids in metabolizing the fats and protein crucial to enhancing and strengthening hair; you can find Biotin naturally in nuts and egg yolks.